xythobuz/xythobuz.github.io/input/projects/openchrono.md

 I'm sure it is also possible to make better use of the space inside the device and make wiring much easier that way.

 Also the tracer feature has been kind of an afterthought.
-I have no real use for it and have not really tested it.
+I have no real use for it and it does not work the way it currently is dimensioned.
-So I'm not sure how well it will work in practice under different conditions.
 I also don't think it's realistic to take this bulky device onto a field, but who knows, I'm not really into that.

 To be quite honest, I'm happy with the device as it is now.
-But I'm always open to feedback and pull requests of course 😉
+But I'm always open to feedback and pull requests of course, especially ones improving the tracer option 😉

 ## Potential Other Uses
 <a class="anchor" name="potential_other_uses"></a>